-- If the buyer isn't default on the terms of the contract, it’s up to you to go through eviction and/or foreclosure proceedings.
+- If the buyer defaults on the terms of the contract, it’s up to you to go through the eviction and/or foreclosure proceedings.
 Depending on where you live, this may be easier in some states than others.

 - This isn’t everyone, but if you know you’re about to be evicted, there are people for whom the motivation isn’t strong to keep the home in the best condition.
 You have to factor in repair or renovation costs if you take a property back.